TrollAndHack/ClickerGame/README.md

 # Feautures

-A leaderboard and time limit of 20 seconds
+A leaderboard, adding and removing players on a leaderboard, and updating points.

 IMPORTANT:
-Reload when done with round, this error is being checked out.

 To play, download "index.html" or on the main page click on the "Code" button, then click install ZIP.
 When it is installed, unzip it into a folder, then double click the "index.html" file, and you can play!